overhide/overhide-widgets/README.md

   - $2 up-sell
   - $3 subscription for 30 minutes

-Everything is optional except for the non-visible [overhide-hub](#overhide-hub)  web-component that can be wired via DOM or JavaScript (see the [react-app demo](/demo-ract-app/react-app.html) for JS wiring).
+Everything is optional except for the non-visible [overhide-hub](#overhide-hub)  web-component that can be wired via DOM or JavaScript (see the [javascript-hub demo](/demo-front-end/javascript-hub.html) for JS wiring).

 You could just have a single up-sell / in-app purchase button, no status, no explicit login, and it will allow all the functionality (see "simplest"  [demo](https://overhide.github.io/overhide-widgets/demo-front-end/simplest.html) ([code](/demo-front-end/simplest.html)).